Electric shavers are great for men who just don’t have the time required to do a three-pass shave with a safety razor.

-There are some brands that allow you to charge and shave at the same time but most don’t because of safety issues.
+Some brands allow you to charge and shave at the same time, but most don’t because of safety issues.

 A decent shaver will run between 45 minutes to an hour of run time from a single charge.

-Also NiCads are heavier so this should factor in when you travel a lot.
+Also, NiCads are more cumbersome, so this should factor in when you travel a lot.

 Wet/dry or just dry shaving

 Shaving wet or dry is a personal preference that will depend on the sensitivity of your skin.
 Men that have sensitive skin would benefit most from wet shaving because it adds a layer that protects the skin from irritation.

 And you can actually wet shave with an electric shaver – just make sure that the product you select allows you to.

 If you’ve made it to this part of the article, I’m sure you’re serious about getting a rotary shaver.
 And there is only one brand to look at, in my opinion – Philips Norelco.

 When it comes to quality, performance, warrant, and after-sales service, Norelco is tough to beat.
 The product range is broad enough that you’ll find something that will fit any budget.

 The Norelco 9300 isn’t the latest, but it’s one of the best performing rotary shavers out there.